patrick-hignell/patrick-hignell/README.md

 ## Projects
 ## GlIGHFE
-(pronounced Glyph) was a week long group project for the final week of Devacademy Aotearoa.
+(Pronounced Glyph) was a week long group project for the final week of Devacademy Aotearoa.

 I had wanted to work on some form of social media for our final project and was also interested in explroing image uploading.

 One of my coursemates had suggested an interesting angle for an image based social media project which was that the website should contain no words, only symbols and emojis.